hellenaw/LeetCode/README.md

 Hi!! 👋
 Welcome to my LeetCode solutions repository!

-This project contains my solutions to LeetCode problems, specifically, the "Top Interview 150" problem set.
+This project contains my solutions to the "Top Interview 150" problem set.

-It's organized into categories like on LeetCode for better navigation and understanding.
+It's organized into categories like on LeetCode for better navigation.

 I created this repository to:

 	•	Expand my knowledge beyond classes and schoolwork 📚

 	•	Track my problem-solving progress 📍

 	•	Prepare for future interviews 👩‍💻

 Feel free to take a look at the code and my problem solving skills.